DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 web page downloading, scheduling, team management, notifications; and for anything we can't think of up front, it can compile and execute its own code in an isolated environment.

 In the next screenshot, I ask Orpius to analyze the image at 5-minute intervals.
 I ask it to email me the analysis each time.
+You see how the schedule item shows up in the Schedule view.
+When the schedule comes around, Orpius passes the task off to an AI agent, which will do its thing.

 Btw, Orpius runs in the cloud, so there's no need for Orpius Console to remain open.

-In the following screenshot you see how the schedule item shows up in the Schedule view.
-When the schedule comes around, Orpius passes the task off to an AI agent, which will do its thing.

 ![Schedule item added](/assets/images/2024_11_05/Image4.png)